History in Practice: Fury, Folly and Footnotes - 20 credits (HS1107)

 There is no formative assessment on this module.
 Summative assessment takes the form of:

 The VLE tests are designed to reinforce practical skills (using module handbook, using the library, referencing, and written style) which will also be discussed in course literature and in lectures and seminars where appropriate.
-The reflective skills log will further assess students’ ability to employ a range of information retrieval skills and research methods, to compile a bibliography, and to prepare for and understand the purpose of seminars.
-The reflective skills log requires students to demonstrate that they have thought about, and attempted to apply, these skills in the context of practical historical work.
+The research portfolio will further assess students’ ability to employ a range of information retrieval skills and research methods, to compile a bibliography, and to prepare for and understand the purpose of seminars.
 The research essay, which focuses on the issue of historical debate, requires students to research and write an essay which draws upon the lecture and seminar content, and employs case studies, to explain general and specific reasons for historical disagreements.

 Summary of course content